luizabrs/luizabrs.github.io/_posts/2024-06-04-debianpackage.md

 **P.S.**

 Here is the exact reason my root was full on the previous post.
-It was while I was wrongly (focus on wrongly) installing perl on my Ubuntu.
+It was while I was wrongly (focus on **wrongly**) installing perl on my Ubuntu and not on the VM or Docker enviroment.
 I found out by experience that Perl is extremely heavy.

 Perl is considered heavy due to its extensive standard library, legacy code for backward compatibility, and dynamic features that increase memory and CPU usage.